-Ok, let me remind you of how the area looked before we started.
-It is a his-and-hers office so my side was already done.
-You can see that in the craft room reveal.
+First, let me remind you of how the area looked before we started.
+It is a his-and-hers office and you can see that in my craft room makeover.

 It was kind of just a hodge-podge mess of spare parts and no purpose.
 Nothing about it worked for my husband at all.
-I went through boxes of his old things and studied all of these amazing office spaces.
-First off, I developed a plan which I showed in the Week 1 original post.
+First, I developed a plan which I showed in the Week 1 original post.
 I definitely feel like my inspiration and plans were well executed to create a masculine office fit for a man who loves his country and his heritage.
 Oh, and we came in on budget of $600 by re-purposing and using a lot of paint.

 And without further adieu, welcome to the man’s new masculine patriotic office area!

-The antique desk that I showed in Week 4 is probably my favorite aspect of the office.
+The antique desk is probably my favorite aspect of the office.
 I just love that we got to use a piece that already had so much history as it belonged to my husband’s father.
-The desk is painted in Prairie Colors Paint in Telegram.
-The gray color has a good depth and is one of their many colors based on the history and pride of the American Heartland.
+You can see more about how we painted the desk and polished the brass hardware in these posts.

 This room is so narrow that it was very difficult to photograph.
 I am literally standing on my own desk to show you an overview of the room layout.
 For anyone who did a bathroom for this challenge, you have my sympathies!

-And, of course, the mini-fridge was my biggest challenge to overcome in this masculine office.
+And, of course, the mini fridge was my biggest challenge to overcome in this masculine office.
 Originally white, I had no idea how to aesthetically incorporate it into the office makeover.
-I detailed in Week 3 how we stenciled it and added a dial to give it an antique safe look.
+I detailed how we painted the refrigerator and added a dial to give it an antique safe look.